confluentinc/demo-scene/confluent-connector-github-demo/README.md

 Under 'Since', put the date you want to read commits from.
 It's important it be in the format 'YYYY-MM-DD', including the dashes.

+As far as the sizing goes, default values are ok.

 ## Step 3: Generate an event!